DalekIRC/Dalek-Services/README.md

 	- Create your own registration options like Date of Birth, Gender ID, Location etc. in WordPress, and these will be reflected in chat.
 	- Profile pictures are shown on IRC to clients who support [`METADATA`](https://github.com/ircv3/ircv3-specifications/blob/7c76d2022992d4f9ce088420a861f185169965a2/extensions/metadata.md)
   * Confirmation emails, account deletion, bans and suspensions are all do-able from your WordPress dashboard.
   * Add and remove Services staff via website, simply by adding or revoking their permission in the WordPress `Users` tab.
+You can oper them from the WordPress dashboard.
+  * With our WordPress plugin, you have an overview of all the users, channels, network bans, servers.
+Additionally, you can oper staff on IRC from the website, rehash servers, remove bans, WHOIS users, WHOIS IPs, and more.

 ## Planned Pseudoservices ##